SixArm/mast-cell-help/topics/ozone-therapy/index.md

 * **Ozonated Oils**: Oils (e.g., olive oil, sunflower oil) are infused with ozone gas and used topically for wound healing, skin conditions, or as a nasal spray.

-Proponents of ozone therapy claim that it can be beneficial for various conditions, including chronic infections, autoimmune diseases, cancer, cardiovascular diseases, and musculoskeletal conditions.
-They believe that ozone therapy works by stimulating antioxidant defenses, improving circulation, modulating the immune system, and killing pathogens (e.g., bacteria, viruses, fungi).